 (Remember to click the ‘Update’ button after making changes to save your new post settings)

 Bulk Editing Posts In WordPress Using The Inline Editor

 As well as editing individual posts, you can also bulk edit posts using the inline editor.

 To bulk edit posts, choose the items to be edited, then choose ‘Edit’ from the ‘Bulk Actions’ drop-down menu and click Apply …

 (Table of Posts – Bulk edit WP posts)

-Most of the options are identical to those listed in the Quick Edit screen with a few differences.
+Most of the options are the same as those listed in the Quick Edit screen with some differences.

-For example, depending on your theme, an option called Format may or may not display.
-Use the drop-down menu to change the post format (options: Standard, Aside, Gallery, Link, Image, Quote, or Status.)
+For example, depending on your theme, you may see a field called Format.
+Use the pull-down menu to change the format of your post (options: Standard, Aside, Gallery, Link, Image, Quote, or Status.)